Wei-N-Ning/networkFoo/notes/network_for_web_developers.md

 sometime DNS request takes a little time

+### A "simple" explanation

+**DNS look up** see: <https://syedali.net/2013/08/18/what-happens-when-you-type-in-www-cnn-com-in-your-browser/>
+the linux client checks its name service cache daemon to see if the request has been cached before

+if not the request is sent to the name server, as specified by `/etc/resolv.conf`; at home it is usually the local router;

+the router will forward the request to the resolver specified by its configuration (the ISP's); the resolver forwards it to the `.com` root name server

 ### DNS lookup records

 the actual lookups depend on the types of DNS record: